MrSjodin/HomeAssistant_Trafiklab_Integration/README.md

 Developing isn't my day job - I'm taking care of this integration solely on my free time.
 This means that I most probably won't try the integration out in pre-releases of Home Assistant updates.
 Thus, it might break in the .0 versions of Home Assistant releases before I'm able to take care of it.
 Feel free to contribute though!

-- Todo: Add support for the Trafiklab Route Planner
-- Todo: Add functionality to only update integration sensors if "something" is true, by using a template sensor for example
 - [Feature Request (mark as "FR")](https://github.com/MrSjodin/HomeAssistant_Trafiklab_Integration/issues)
 - [Report Issues](https://github.com/MrSjodin/HomeAssistant_Trafiklab_Integration/issues)
 - [Trafiklab API Documentation](https://www.trafiklab.se/api/)